thisiserico/preferences/code-semantics/tests/README.md

 })
 ```

-Now, this is easier to read 🧘‍♂️ There's good, not so good and bad things going on here.
+Now, this is easier to read 🧘‍♂️ There're good, not so good and bad things going on here.

 Let's talk about the goods first.
 I don't need to understand every single line of code in the test to know what the
 intention was at first glance.
 Navigating test scenarios is simpler now and common language from your business has been